-Lake Tahoe day hikes are a great way to experience the Tahoe area.
-From quick picnics to half-day or full day adventures, there are many options for people seeking trails with beautiful scenery, picturesque mountain lakes and spectacular views.
-There are few better ways to spend a Tahoe summer day than with a hike to an alpine lake!
+Going for a hike is a great way to experience Lake Tahoe.
+From family hikes and half-day or full day adventures, there are many options for people seeking trails with beautiful scenery, picturesque mountain lakes and spectacular views.
+Spend a Tahoe summer day hiking to an alpine lake, have lunch, go for a swim, then hike back to your car!
 The Tahoe region has an endless amount of awesome hiking trails, but here are highlights from some of the best Tahoe hikes that are not to be missed!
-Stop by Tahoe Mountain Sports to pick up a Tahoe Trail Map and any gear you may need before your adventure, making sure you are prepared with means for hydration and nutrition, and that you apply sunscreen and suit up with proper hiking shoes and apparel.
-Once you are all geared up, enjoy one of these classic Tahoe hikes!

 This trail offers a beautiful hike with stunning views of alpine mountains and lakes.
 The trailhead begins at the Echo Lakes Resort and is one of the most popular entry points to Desolation Wilderness.
 Hikers can follow the trail out and back for a total distance of five miles, or can cut off about 2.5 miles by utilizing the water taxi service ($10 per person, $5 per dog) for a fun and scenic boat ride through the granite basin of Echo Lakes.
 Both Upper and Lower Echo Lake (which connect at a narrow channel) provide awe-inspiring views and relative solitude as well as great swimming in the summer!
 If hikers are feeling adventurous, they can continue further into the Desolation Wilderness to Lake Aloha and Rockbound Valley, both popular destinations.